mParticle/docs/src/pages/integrations/tiktok/audience/index.md

 It may take several hours to see data in TikTok's Ads Manager as audiences take time to fully populate.
 A connected audience must contain at least 1000 unique users before the audience is reflected within your TikTok account.

+### Delete / Disconnect an audience
+TikTok Ads Manager does not allow audiences used by ad groups to be deleted.
+Before deleting or disconnecting an audience in mParticle, check your TikTok Ads Manager Account to be sure there are no Ads associated with the audience.

 ## Supported Identities

 ### Device Identities